Using the crystract Package for Crystallographic Analysis

 purpose.

-# 1. In our example, the asymmetric atoms do not have Wyckoff information from the CIF.
+# 1. Let's look at the Wyckoff information already extracted from the CIF.

 print("Atomic coordinates showing Wyckoff information:")